-- The period variation is favourable to period budget by \$130,260. - The variation predominantly relates to a variation in budget figures for salaries. - The estimated impact on the year end position is nil as this is a budget timing variance.
+- The period variation is favourable to period budget by \$137,695. - The variation predominantly relates to Point of Sales software issue and will be rectifies in the next couple of weeks. - The estimated impact on the year end position is nil as this is a budget timing variance.